2018ik/2018ik.github.io/_wiki/temptation_of_christ.markdown

 Everyone is susceptible to considering how successful those in the world are.
 In comparison, laboring for the Lord does not result in material gain.

+## Prayer

+Although He spent forty days in the wilderness fasting, there is no record of Him praying.
+Although there is no record, He was likely praying (1 Thes.
+5:17).
+This accompanying prayer was kept secret as a mystery, indicating that it was a divine and mystical prayer.